dedis/d-voting/README.md

 ## Run the scenario test

-If nodes are running and `setup.sh` or `setupnNode.sh 3` has been called, you can run a test
+If nodes are running and `setup.sh` or `./setupnNode.sh -n 3` has been called, you can run a test
 scenario:

 ```sh